 Kullaberg Nature Reserve offers stunning natural landscapes with dramatic cliffs, sea views, and rich biodiversity.
 It’s a great spot for hiking, bird watching, and enjoying panoramic views of the Öresund Strait.

-Travel Time: It takes about 1.5 hours to reach Kullaberg by car from Malmö.
+Travel Time: About 1.5 hours by car

 Travel Tip: Don’t forget to visit the lighthouse at the tip of the peninsula for breathtaking views.